mmu-webdesign/Level4-web-term-1/HTML/05-nesting.md

 <p>fourth</p><p>fifth</p><p>sixth</p>
 ```

+> This example will look like this:

+<em>first</em><em>second</em><em>third</em>

+<p>fourth</p><p>fifth</p><p>sixth</p>

 `<em>` is an inline element.
-As you see below, the first three elements sit on the same line, with no space in between.
+As you see above, the first three elements sit on the same line, with no space in between.
 On the other hand, `<p>` is a block-level element.
 Each p element appears on a new line, with space above and below.
 (The spacing is due to default CSS styling that the browser applies to paragraphs.)

-<em>first</em><em>second</em><em>third</em>

-<p>fourth</p><p>fifth</p><p>sixth</p>

 > Note: Find useful [MDN reference pages](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference) that include lists of block and inline elements.
 See [Block-level elements](https://developer.mozilla.org/en-US/docs/Web/HTML/Block-level_elements) and [Inline elements](https://developer.mozilla.org/en-US/docs/Web/HTML/Inline_elements).
+Don't worry, you don't need to memorise them all.

 ## Empty elements